Open Fasciotomy for Acute Compartment Syndrome

 This is primary closure of the incision site once the compartment has been adequately decompressed,

 The following is the fascial covering over a muscle compartment.
-The condition occurs when pressure within this compartment builds up after an injury or can also occur after excercise from the inability of the muscle to decompress naturally.
-This leads to pain that is unrelenting and could lead to decreas blood flow and oxygen to muscle tissue causing death of that tissue.
+The condition occurs when the pressure within this compartment builds up after an injury or can also occur after exercise from the inability of the muscle to decompress naturally.
+This leads to pain that is unrelenting and could lead to decrease blood flow and oxygen to muscle tissue causing the death of that tissue.

-The picture below demonstrates the fascia overlying the tissue being lifted by the forceps at the top of the picture.
+The picture below demonstrates the fascia overlying the tissue being lifted by the forces at the top of the picture.

 Below is demonstrates incision into the compartment exposing the muscle tissue that is a deeper red color where the retractor is to the left of the picture.
-The opening of the this fascial tissue is vital in releasing pressure in the compartment after injury or from excercise.
-It also important that this release be extensive as so the fascial tissue does not heal closed allowing build of pressure again.
+The opening of this facial tissue is vital in releasing pressure in the compartment after injury or from exercise.
+It also important that this release is extensive as so the fascial tissue does not heal closed allowing build of pressure again.

 Achilles Tendon Rupture

-The image below is the tendon after repair with a complex suture technique called the Krachow stich.
+The image below is the tendon after repair with a complex suture technique called the Krakow stitch.
 This is a very strong repair and prognosis after repair with physical therapy is very good.

 Series of Pics During Achilles Tendon Rupture Repair with Posterior Fasciotomy and FHL Muscle Transposition to Increase Vascularity to the Repair Site (Below)